GothamGeneral/vgr-mikrowebb/README.md

 vgr-mikrowebb
 =============

 A HTML mockup of how a micro-website is supposed to look like.
+[Clickable prototype can be found here](http://webbfunktion.com/upload/vgrmikrowebb/).

 ##Screenshots##
 ###Desktop###